eddyzow/Easy75/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/95a1883b-138b-4d07-93f7-aaa001da81fc) (gasket strips -- there will actually be more but I added a short strip in the CAD for clearance purposes)

-and now I can finally say it's done. looking forward to getting the parts and putting this baby together
+and now I can finally say it's done. looking forward to getting the parts and putting this baby together!!

+(approx. 3hr spent in this session)

 ## entry #9 - 6/1